awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBContext.QueryScan.md

 # Example: Query and Scan in DynamoDB Using the AWS SDK for \.NET Object Persistence Model<a name="DynamoDBContext.QueryScan"></a>

 The C\# example in this section defines the following classes and maps them to the tables in DynamoDB\.
-For more information about creating the tables used in this example, see [Creating Tables and Loading Sample Data](SampleData.md)\.
+For more information about creating the tables used in this example, see [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md)\.
 + The `Book` class maps to the `ProductCatalog` table\.
 + The `Forum`, `Thread`, and `Reply` classes map to tables of the same name\.